Isenberg First Year Opportunities

 Each year first year Isenberg students participate in a variety of community service activities.
 The American Cancer Society Relay for Life in April is a huge event and one example of this type of participation.
-Over the past few years to our first year students have raised thousands of dollars in support of this worhty cause.
-Picture yourself along with you fellow Isenberg students doing this kind of good work!
+Over the past few years our first year students have raised thousands of dollars in support of this worthy cause.
+Picture yourself along with fellow Isenberg students doing this kind of work!

 Several integrated living and learning options are available to Isenberg students.
 These opportunities combine residence hall community living with specific required coursework.
 Through this experience of community development you will participate in awesome social events while taking part in studying and advising opportunities.